colbytanderson/JES-TS-0/documentation/docs/dockersetup/dockersetup.md

 ## Initiate Docker Process
 > Prerequisite: You need Docker installed in your local machine and should have access to `docker-compose`

-To install all the necessary components and start your suite of applications, go to **Veniqa** repo.
+To install all the necessary components and start your suite of applications, go to **jesEcom** repo.
 ```
-> cd <Your Path>/Veniqa
+> cd <Your Path>/jesEcom
 ```

 Then, start the setup process by running the following command: